|Senior School provides me with the structure to achieve success, whilst having the atmosphere, support and enjoyment of a family.

 The Head of Senior School, Nic Horan, is resident onsite.
 Nic is also Head of the Religious Studies, Philosophy and Ethics department.
 He was born in Manchester, went to university and trained as a teacher in Lancaster, and took his first teaching post at King Edward VII and Queen Mary School, Lytham, so marks his move to the midlands as a “bold step away from a familiar north-western triangle”.
 He is married to Charlotte and has two children, Poppy and William, along with Indy the dog.
 He is a keen musician; playing both piano and organ, and has directed a number of musical productions, working with choirs and theatre companies.
 He enjoys a number of sports and is actively involved in the sporting life of the college.
 He is particularly passionate about golf, squash and road-biking.

-Chris Green was educated in Surrey and went on to study Geography at the University of Leeds.
+Chris Green is Assistant Head of Senior School.
+Chris was educated in Surrey and went on to study Geography at the University of Leeds.
 After graduating he entered the corporate sector on BP's Graduate Management scheme and continued to work in a variety of commercial roles in the energy industry for the next fifteen years, which included a move to Western Australia in 2012.
 Upon his return to the UK Chris decided to change his career and started at Denstone as a Geography teacher and Senior School tutor in 2017.
 He is heavily involved in Denstone's sporting life and is coaching the U14 rugby team while also supporting junior hockey and athletics.
 Chris lives with his wife, Zoe, and son, Joe, at the school.

 Matt Middleton was born and raised in Surrey.
 He attended Loughborough University where he studied for his BSc in Sport and Exercise Science and played rugby.
 Matt took a role at Bath Rugby as a Strength and Conditioning Coach where he held the position of Head Academy Strength and Conditioning Coach for 4 years before resigning to go and see the world.